Are you searching for “nipple piercing near me” because you are thinking about a body change?

 Are nipple piercings supposed to bleed?

-Nipple piercings are meant to cause pain, but not necessarily bleeding.
-Some women report feeling minor discomfort during the healing process, but others say that they feel nothing at all.
+Nipple piercings are meant to cause pain but not necessarily bleeding.
+Some women report minor discomfort during the healing process, but others say they feel nothing.

 Can nipple piercing cause breast cancer?

-Nipple piercing may seem like harmless fun, but it could potentially lead to serious health problems down the road like breast cancer.
+Nipple piercing may seem harmless fun, but it could lead to serious health problems, like breast cancer.

-If you think that this isn’t true for you then check out these results from the British Nipple Society.
-They found that over half of all women had at least 1 nipple pierced.
+If you think this isn’t true for you, check out these results from the British Nipple Society.
+They found that over half of all women had at least one nipple pierced.
 This includes men too!

-Men tend to be more reserved when it comes to body modifications but still enjoy getting their nipples done.
+Men tend to be more reserved regarding body modifications but enjoy getting their nipples done.

-While nipple piercings are fairly easy to perform, they’re also fairly expensive.
-So unless you’re planning on doing several over the course of your lifetime, you might want to wait until you’re older and wiser before deciding whether or not to get your initial piercing done.
+While nipple piercings are pretty easy to perform, they’re also relatively expensive.
+So unless you plan on doing several throughout your lifetime, you might want to wait until you’re older and wiser before deciding whether or not to get your initial piercing done.